Wahlenau: Location

-The municipality lies in the Hunsrück, roughly 13 km west-southwest of Kirchberg and 3 km south of Frankfurt-Hahn Airport.
-Wahlenau's municipal area measures 4.46 km2, of which 1.78 km2 is wooded.
+Wahlenau is a municipality in the Hunsrück, roughly 13 km west-southwest of Kirchberg and 3 km south of Frankfurt-Hahn Airport.
+The municipal area measures 4.46 km2, of which 1.78 km2 is wooded.

 History

 Witnessing early habitation in what is now Wahlenau is a group of Iron Age barrows in District 5 in the municipal forest.
 Archaeological finds from these are to be found at the Rheinisches Landesmuseum Bonn.
-Roman potsherds have also been found on the Via Ausonia (or Ausoniusstraße in German), which forms the southern municipal limit.
+Roman potsherds are also found on the Via Ausonia (or Ausoniusstraße in German), which forms the southern municipal limit.
 According to a document from King Albrecht dated 27 October 1301, Count Johann II of Sponheim-Kreuznach held the Sohren Imperial fief, to which Wahlenau also belonged.
 Beginning in 1794, Wahlenau lay under French rule.
-In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
+In 1815, it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.
 In 1961, the Evangelical church was built.